The Virtuous Data Manager: The Three Virtues of a Programmer

 Wall said, “Laziness sounds like the vice of the same name, but there’s a difference.
 The vice is about the avoidance of immediate work.
 The virtue is about the avoidance of future work.”

-Data integration tools support virtuous laziness.
+Data integration tools support virtuous laziness and help businesses abide by data governance policies and procedures.
 Once we have invented a solution to a particular data problem, we can record our solution in a tool such as CloverDX and essentially eliminate the need for further manual intervention.

 An ETL workflow can fetch data from multiple sources, filter, validate, transform, and otherwise prepare a data set for use.
 An advanced ETL tool can manage a workflow, deciding when to run, monitor, log all activity, and alert when things go wrong.
 At the pinnacle of laziness, a CloverDX workflow can even be used to create other workflows.
 We, the lazy data managers, are free to do more interesting work, work more befitting our intellect... more worthy of our valuable attention… ah, but we’ll cover hubris a little later.